 These videos focusing on healthy eating and fitness will stimulate meaningful dialogue in the classroom and empower students to make informed and wise choices about their personal nutrition.

-Help the Paint Branch HS Educational Foundation raise money for senior scholarships and teacher mini-grants by purchasing a raffle ticket for dinner with the new Principal, Dr. Myriam Rogers.
+Help the Paint Branch HS Educational Foundation raise money for senior scholarships and teacher mini-grants by purchasing a raffle ticket for dinner with the new Principal, Dr. Myriam Rogers for fall 2013.

 The winner will enjoy dinner for 3 people plus Dr. Rogers and the second place winner will receive a $25 gift card to Outback Steakhouse.
 Tickets are $10 or you can purchase three (3) chances for $25.